blog

 Author: Tony Pezzano

-In some parts of the world, Botox training for non-medical personnel is allowed, and it’s a practice that is harming the medical aesthetics industry as a whole.
-It has proven to be a risky proceeding that does not only lead to side effects but can also endanger the clients involved.
+In some parts of the world, Botox training for non-medical personnel is allowed.
+This practice harms the medical aesthetics industry.
+It is a risky proceeding that leads to side effects.
+It can also endanger clients involved.

 Here are more reasons why non-medics should not become injection specialists.